-The mission of the task force is to advise and assist administration with making ongoing progress towards three goals:
+The mission of the DEI Committee is to advise and assist administration with making ongoing progress towards three goals:

 NEC will have a diverse workforce, reflective of students and families in our region, in which all employees feel valued, appreciated and free from discrimination.

 All students at NEC will feel fully included and have equal opportunities to thrive.
 This includes but is not limited to areas such as social inclusion, academic achievement, student discipline, enrollment, and discharge policies.